-We have an amazing pool of candidates for the 2022 CELL Division Graduate Student Award this year and the selection was tough.
+We have an amazing pool of candidates for the 2023 CELL Division Graduate Student Award this year and the selection was tough.
 Our panel of judges have narrowed down two candidates for the Graduate Student Award this year.
-The first place goes to Paul Jusner from University of Natural Resources and Life Sciences, Vienna and the first runner up goes to Kudzanai Nyamayaro from University of British Columbia.
+The first place goes to Thomas Parton from the University of Cambridge and the first runner up goes to Zheyuan Ding from Tianjin University.

 Congratulations to both of them!